johanthoren/luminary/README.md

 ## Contribution

-Contributions are welcome.
-Especially those related to performance improvements and bug fixes.
+Contributions are welcome, especially those related to performance improvements and bug fixes.
 Please don't open an issue or a pull request to 'fix' the interpretation of Scripture leading to this calendar system.
 There are many calendar systems out there and I absolutely respect that no one can know with